kjhe11e/python-sample-api/deploymentInfo.md

 * Access control: configure who can access the service in GCP.
 Follow the _principle of least privilege_.
 Role-Based Access Control (RBAC) may be a suitable approach.

-* Use a database suitable for your application's needs.
+* Use a database suitable for the service's needs.
 For example, you may want a Cloud SQL instance (or cluster) running Postgres.
+If scaling is an issue, consider concepts like sharding, using a main-follower strategy (in lieu of the outdated master-slave terminology) where reads can come from one of the followers, etc.

 * Observability: increase understanding of the service's performance and behavior by building logging, metrics, monitoring, alerting, etc. This can help identify "problems" before they become bigger problems as well as debug issues that occurred.